AndrejOrsula/pymoveit2/README.md

 ├── examples/              # [dir] Examples demonstrating the use of `pymoveit2` ├── pymoveit2/             # [dir] ROS 2 launch scripts
-    ├── robots/            # [dir] Presets for robots (data that can be extracted from URDF/SRDF) ├── gripper_command.py # Python interface for Gripper that is controlled by GripperCommand ├── moveit2_gripper.py # Python interface for MoveIt 2 Gripper that is controlled by JointTrajectoryController ├── moveit2_servo.py   # Python interface for MoveIt 2 Servo that enables real-time control in Cartesian Space └── moveit2.py         # Python interface for MoveIt 2 that enables planning and execution of trajectories ├── CMakeLists.txt         # Colcon-enabled CMake recipe └── package.xml            # ROS 2 package metadata
+    ├── robots/            # [dir] Presets for robots (data that can be extracted from URDF/SRDF) ├── gripper_command.py # Interface for Gripper that is controlled by GripperCommand ├── moveit2_gripper.py # Interface for MoveIt 2 Gripper that is controlled by JointTrajectoryController ├── moveit2_servo.py   # Interface for MoveIt 2 Servo that enables real-time control in Cartesian Space └── moveit2.py         # Interface for MoveIt 2 that enables planning and execution of trajectories ├── CMakeLists.txt         # Colcon-enabled CMake recipe └── package.xml            # ROS 2 package metadata
 ```